Home Blog How to File for Abandonment of Marriage

 Jump to Section

-If you want to file for abandonment of marriage, proving that your spouse left you can be hard in court, even though it's usually easy to get a divorce.
-Abandonment of marriage, commonly known as desertion, is a legal phrase that refers to one partner leaving the other without contact or help.
-It can comprise emotional abandonment, such as refusing to communicate or physical abandonment, such as moving out of the marital home.
+If you want to file for abandonment of marriage, proving your spouse left you is quite hard, divorce is usually easily granted in court.
+It is a legal term that denotes the act of one spouse leaving another without contacting or supporting them.
+It might take the form of emotional, such as refusal to communicate, or physical abandonment, such as moving out from the marital home.

-If you are considering registering for abandonment of marriage, there are many steps that you must follow.
-Below are the steps involved in filing for abandonment of marriage:
+If you are considering registering for abandonment of marriage, there are several steps that you must follow.
+Below are the steps in filing for abandonment of marriage.

 Meet some lawyers on our platform